symfony/symfony-docs/cookbook/forms/advanced_file_type.rst

 class.
 This replaces the ``FixFileUploadListener`` that was there before.
 The difference is that ``MoveFileUploadListener`` is a class listening to the form event, and will execute before the field values are returned.
-This class takes a destination as its first argument, and whether or not to preserve the original filename as the second argument.
+This class takes the new file location as its first argument.

 .. code-block:: html+php